-When I think about the salad called panzanella, I remember the spring I spent in Tuscany.
+When I think about the Italian salad called panzanella, I remember the spring I spent in Tuscany.
 Panzanella in its native land is stale unsalted bread soaked in water, then squeezed out like a sponge and served in a vinaigrette with ripe tomatoes, sliced cucumber, torn basil and diced onion.

 But what I crave is a crunchier version I ate at a restaurant on Vashon Island, Washington where a rainbow of roasted vegetables stood in for those other summer crops.

 And during a time of year where everything is coming up pumpkin, it’s only fitting to make pumpkin (including the seeds) the star of this fall panzanella salad.